analytiq-hub/sigagent.github.io/colab.md

 #### Notes
-* In Colab, use `! shell_cmd` to execute a shell command.
+* In Colab, use `!shell_cmd` to execute a shell command.
-* To execute it in the Colab environment, rather than as a subcommand, do `% shell_cmd`.
+* To execute it in the Colab environment, rather than as a subcommand, do `%shell_cmd`.
 This is useful when changing directory, for example.